 - Use your hands to squeeze as much remaining liquid from the nettles as you can.
-(That first handful a bit difficult to grab—you may find yourself wondering if they can really be de-stung so quickly?
-Yes they can!)
+(That first handful a bit difficult to grab—you may find yourself wondering if they can be de-stung so quickly?
+Yes, they can!)
 Work with one handful at a time and repeat with the remaining nettles, as needed.
 If you want to be super serious, take these nettles, lay them on several layers of paper towels or a clean kitchen towel, and roll them up to squeeze as much remaining water as there may be in them.

 Blanching nettles this way makes them easier to handle and much easier to store.

-Cleaning Stinging Nettles
+How to Clean Stinging Nettles

 Note that there's no reason to try and clean the nettles before blanching them (how would that work, anyway?).
 Blanching, especially when you lift them out of the pot instead of dumping them into a colander, cleans grit and dirt out of nettles as part of the process.
 For particularly gritty nettles, continue rinsing and draining until the water runs clear.

-What to Do with Blanched Stinging Nettles
+What to Do With Blanched Stinging Nettles

 Once blanched, stinging nettles can be stored in an air-tight container and kept in the fridge for up to 3 days.
 Or, store them in an air-tight container or resealable plastic bag and freeze them for up to 6 months.